arranzignacio/course-dbt-nacho/dbt-greenery/answers_wk2.md

 ### Explain the marts models you added.
 Why did you organize the models in the way you did?
 I went backwards from the a few main questions I wanted to answer:
 * Is the business profitable?
-That led me to make fact_orders, associating the cost information to the price of the goods sold.
+That led me to make fact_orders.
-    * To do this, it seemed reasonable to create an intermediate int_order_sales table, before populating the final fact table.
+    * I thought it would be helpful to create an int_order_sales table, bringing product level price information, but it did not seem to cleanly match order totals - so I had an intermediate table but I could have probably spared this one.
 * Is the purchasing funnel seamless?
 That led me to make fact_sessions, understanding what events users take in each session and how far down the purchasing funnel they go.
     * To do this, it seemed reasonable to create an intermediate int_sessions table.
+* Which are the best performing products?
+That led me to make fact_product_orders, aggregating the number of purchases each product had, and the number of distinct users buying them.
+    * To do this, it seemed reasonable to create an intermediate in_order_product table.

 ### Paste in an image of your DAG from the docs
 Uploaded to repo.